Rakhee-creator/FlightPassengerManager/README.md

+👑Salute to James Gosling, Father of Java 🙏🫡 — grateful to walk this learning path he opened.
 ✈️ Flight Passenger Manager (Arrays & Collections)
 ## 📖 Learning Journey
 This project is part of my backend journey, learning under the guidance of **Copilot — My Miracle Guru** 🌞.